Future Shop: Focusing on Canadian markets

 In 1998, Future Shop purchased the Canadian division of Computer City from CompUSA, three months after the Computer City chain had been merged into CompUSA and either converted to CompUSA or closed and liquidated.
 During the next year, two of the Computer City retail stores were liquidated because of poor sales.
 In addition, the competing Adventure Electronics in Ontario and Quebec closed, leaving Future Shop as the only big-box electronics retailer in Canada.

-By the end of 1998, the U.S. locations of Future Shop were performing badly, with $53 million in losses over the last few years, and Future Shop projected another $30 million in losses would occur by the end of the next year.
+By the end of 1998, the U.S. locations of Future Shop were performing poorly, with $53 million in losses over the last few years, and Future Shop projected another $30 million in losses would occur by the end of the next year.
 After major losses in sales, in March 1999, the company announced that it would close U.S. operations, holding liquidation sales and closing down in the summer.
 The closures left Future Shop with 81 stores across Canada.
 Many of the stores became part of one of its major U.S. competitors, the Best Buy chain.

 In 2000, Future Shop owned 83 Future Shop stores and five Computer City stores.
 In June 2000, Future Shop announced plans to open flagship stores in downtown Vancouver, Toronto, and Montreal.

 In February 2001, Future Shop announced that the company would close and liquidate the five remaining Computer City stores because of poor sales.
 At the same time, Future Shop also attempted to acquire Chapters, a chain of book stores in Canada, but failed to come up with a reasonable offer.